alexharri/website/posts/searching-and-navigating-git-commits.md

  ## Final words

- I wasn't aware of the `-S` option, and neither was a colleague of mine that I showed this to who has been writing software since before Git was created.
-Given that, there's probably a ton of developers that would benefit from being aware that Git has this capability!
+ I wasn't aware of the `-S` option, and neither was a colleague I showed this to who has been writing software since before Git was created.
+Given that, there are probably a ton of developers who would benefit from being aware that Git has this capability!

- I've used the `-S` option a couple of times since discovering it, and it's made searching for code significantly more efficient.
-Go ahead and try the `-S` option the next time you need to search through commits.
+ I've used the `-S` option a few times since discovering it, and it's made searching for commits much more enjoyable.
+Go ahead and try the `-S` option the next time you need to search for commits.
 I hope it proves useful!

  <EmDash /> Alex Harri